sakshisawale2004/NeuroNexus/README.md

-# NeuroNexus
-This project is a machine learning solution to predict passenger survival on the Titanic, based on features like age, sex, fare, and class.
-Built as part of the NeuroNexus Data Science  Task

 # 🚢 Titanic Survival Prediction
 This project is a machine learning solution to predict whether a passenger survived the Titanic disaster.
-It is developed as part of **Task 1** for the **NeuroNexus Data Science Internship**.

 ## 📌 Project Overview